AI Assistance for Spatial Disorientation

 Background

 Spatial disorientation — the inability to correctly perceive one’s position, motion, or attitude relative to the Earth — is a leading cause of fatal aircraft accidents.
-When pilots lose their natural sense of balance, they often make corrections that worsen the situation, leading to unrecoverable losses of control.
+When pilots lose their natural sense of balance, they often make corrections that worsen the situation, leading to unrecoverable crashes.
+This project investigates how real-time AI assistance can help humans recover from spatial disorientation in a virtual inverted pendulum (VIP) task: a controlled, 1-DOF simulation of the balance challenges pilots face under disorienting conditions.

 Approach